-— Well, about ten years ago, I suppose, we had, what d'ya call them, shortages.
-All manufactured items started to disappear, and factories couldn't provide people with even the most basic things.
-At that time I was working in a slaughter house on a factory farm as a production engineer, and I had to wash my hands quite often, because I was handling food a lot.
-But they didn't supply us with proper soap there.
-But you couldn't just leave the technological process unattended.
-So I had to use my head, and I remembered the time when I used to work in the Orsk meat factory.
-We used to make soap ourselves there for industrial purposes.
+— About ten years ago it was, I suppose, we had … oh what are they called… shortages.
+All the manufactured items started to disappear, and factories couldn't provide people with even the most basic things.
+At that time I was working in the slaughter room of a factory farm as a production engineer, and I had to wash my hands quite often because I was handling food a lot.
+They didn't really supply us with soap.
+But you can't just shut down the manufacturing process.
+So I had to use my head, and I remembered when I used to work at the Orsk meat processing plant.
+They used to make the soap they used there themselves.
 And so I thought I could give it a go myself (...)
-I got the things I needed together, sorted out the correct doses, and the soap turned out to be of an ok quality.
-It washes off dirt and grime pretty well.
-I made that soap in pretty primitive conditions, on an electric cooker, in an enamel container.
-I made quite a lot; there are twenty people in the slaughter house, it was enough for a week.
-So, I sorted us out, as if there hadn't been a lack of soap in our slaughter house.
-The factory managers found out about it, and started ordering soap, made in the same conditions, for the whole factory.
-I tried to sort soap out for the needs of the poultry women; I started to cut it into pieces (...)
-The ingredients needed to make that soap are very simple.
-You use some animal fat, any kind will do, pig, beef fat, stuff that we used to use at the factory as bird food – we didn't need to go looking for it.
-And caustic, that we used to use for disinfecting the shops.
+I got the things I needed together, figured out the correct doses, and the soap turned out to be of pretty decent quality.
+It lathers and washes off dirt and grime pretty well.
+I made that soap in pretty primitive conditions, on an electric stove in an enamel bucket.
+I made quite a lot; there were twenty people in the slaughtering section and one lot was enough for a week.
+So, I sorted us out, and it was like there was no soap shortage for our slaughter room.
+The factory managers found out about it and started ordering soap for the whole factory, which I made the same way.
+I tried to make sure the poultry women had soap too.
+I started to cut it into pieces (...)
+The ingredients needed to make this soap were very simple.
+You use some animal fat — any kind will do, pig, beef fat, stuff that we used to add to the bird food at the plant.
+We didn't need to go looking for it.
+And lye, which we used to use to disinfecting the place.
 The exact proportions I can't remember.
-We boiled that soap on the cooker, at the factory, in our workshop.
+I boiled that soap on the stove at the plant, in our section.